Holland & Knight LLP - The Inside View

 Top tips for this stage:

-As a means of getting to know Holland & Knight, applicants meet with four to six associates and partners during the callback phase.
-They incorporate behavioural based interview questions to help identify summer associates with “the skills, work ethic and work style needed to succeed at Holland & Knight.”
+As a means of getting to know Holland & Knight, applicants meet with a mix of associates and partners.
+They incorporate behavioural based questions to help identify summer associates with “the skills, work ethic and work style needed to succeed at Holland & Knight.”
 Those skills include independent thinking, self-confidence, interfacing with clients and working as part of a team.
+Interviewers also assess each candidate’s writing sample and could discuss anything on their resume.

 Top tips for this stage: